WoodyCode23/nfc-reminders/README.md

 Interval: e.g., 90
 Interval Unit: Choose days, hours, or minutes
 Click Submit
+That's it!
+The integration will automatically create all the necessary helper entities for you.
+No YAML editing required!

-Step 3: Scan Your NFC Tag
+Scan Your NFC Tag
 Once configured, simply scan your NFC tag near your Home Assistant device.
 The integration will automatically update the timestamp!

 What Gets Created